Princepm02/Front-End-Full-Stack/JQuery (Fade In)/README.md

 # jQuery Fade Effects Example

-This repository contains a simple HTML file (`fade_jQuery.html`) that demonstrates the use of jQuery's fade effects.
+This folder contains a simple HTML file (`fade_jQuery.html`) that demonstrates the use of jQuery's fade effects.
 The provided code showcases how to create fade-in, fade-out, and fade-toggle animations for different HTML elements.

 ## Table of Contents